-When most people hear the term birth injuries, they immediately think about injuries suffered by the child, but what about the injuries suffered by women?
+When most people hear the term birth injuries, they immediately think about injuries suffered by the child, but what about how birth injuries affect mothers?
 Do women really know the risks of vaginal birth injuries?
 Are doctors giving women enough information to make informed decisions about their childbirth experience and what to expect after?

 A Senate inquiry is looking to address these, and other, questions related to complications of vaginal birth, as well as procedures done to correct them.
 There is concern that doctors are failing to address the real risks of vaginal birth because they are worried that women will become too scared about the process.

 Childbirth is an extremely taxing process, and can quickly become complicated or result in birth injuries.
 For the mother, common vaginal birth injuries include: